INTELLECTUAL CHALLENGE AND DIVERSE OPPORTUNITIES

 Air, Land, and Sea Awards

-Last year, Roedean introduced the Air, Land, and Sea Awards, which are open to all girls in Year 12.
-They awards are designed to support an activity or trip in the Summer holidays between Years 12 and 13, which is focused on personal development, and may also be beneficial when applying to university.
-Last year, five girls were awarded these travel scholarships, with two going to Tanzania to volunteer in a local hospital, two others went to Tenerife to support with whale and dolphin conservation, and the last spent two weeks volunteering in a hospital in Costa Rica.
-These trips created memories that the girls will remember for year to come, as well as giving them valuable experience in their chosen fields for later life.
+In 2015, Roedean introduced the Air, Land, and Sea Awards, which are open to all students in Year 12.
+They awards are designed to support an activity or trip in the Summer holidays between Years 12 and 13, which is focused on personal development and public benefit, and may also be beneficial when applying to university.
+Examples of scholarships have involved volunteering in Tanzanian and Costa Rican hospitals, whale and dolphin conservation in Tenerife, a study trip to visit Classical Roman sites in Italy.
+These trips created memories that the students will remember for year to come, as well as giving them valuable experience in their chosen fields for later life.